 6 prerecorded video lectures + audio recordings (90 min each)

-6 live Zoom Q&A sessions + recordings (90 min each)
+6 recordings of live Zoom Q&A sessions (90 min each)

 4 BSO Credits